Bell Labs, where Unix began, was a remarkable institution that produced many good ideas and capitalized on them.

 Because it was so ambitious, Multics soon ran into problems.
 It was a victim of the second system effect.
 It was over-engineered, and was described as “an attempt to climb too many trees at once.”
 Coordinating two companies and a university spread across the country was difficult.

 Second system effect: After a success, it’s tempting to try to creates a new system that fixes all the remaining problems with the original while adding everybody’s favorite new features.
 The result is often a system that’s too complicated, a consequence of taking on too many different things at the same time.

-Multics was the source of many good ideas, but its biggest contribution was its influence on a tiny operating systen called Unix.
+Multics was the source of many good ideas, but its biggest contribution was its influence on a tiny operating system called Unix.

-Around this time, Ken found DEC PDP-7, which was a dated computer with 16K bytes of memory.
+Around this time, Ken found DEC PDP-7, a dated computer with 16K bytes of memory.

 “At some point I realized that I was three weeks from an operating system.” - Ken Thompson

 He needed to write three programs, one per week.